romdll/mon-caveau/README.md

 - [ ] Wine collection system
     - [X] Basic database system
     - [X] Wines linked to a user
-    - [ ] We can add a new region
+    - [X] We can add a new region
-    - [ ] We can add a new type of wine
+    - [X] We can add a new type of wine
-    - [ ] We can add a new domain
+    - [X] We can add a new domain
-    - [ ] We can add a new bottle size
+    - [X] We can add a new bottle size
     - [ ] Allow all the adds above with verification by admin
     - [ ] Create statistics from the wines
-    - [ ] Allow kick modification of quantity
+    - [ ] Allow quick modification of quantity
     - [ ] Allow reusage of images of the same wine name for an other user
 - [ ] Wine rating system
     - [ ] Be able to rate a wine very fast and easly